Mzhuangshao/atlantis/README_en_us.md

 | Taiga Village      | Can generate in Old Growth Taiga biomes                                 |
 | Savanna Village    | Can generate in Badlands biomes                                         |

-- To locate the nearest Swamp Hut, use the command `/locate structure minecraft:swamp_hut`
-- To locate the nearest Animal Domes, use the command `/locate structure #atlantis:animal_dome`
+- To locate the nearest Animal Domes, use the command `/locate structure #atlantis:animal_dome`.
-- To locate a specific type of Animal Domes, use the command `/locate structure atlantis:animal_dome_[type]`
+- To locate a specific type of Animal Domes, use the command `/locate structure atlantis:animal_dome/[type]`, for example, `/locate structure atlantis:animal_dome/desert`this command will locate the nearest desert Animal Domes.

 ## 🎨 Future